santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 ```
 Thank you for contacting me, but I am out of office today.
 I will be returning on <Date> .

-If you need immediate assistance, please call the number below for Professional or Premier support as needed to work with the next available engineer.
-If we have been working on a case together, and you are reaching out regarding that case, please provide them your case number.
+If you need immediate assistance, please call the number below for Professional or Premier support as needed to work with the next available engineer, or include the below email address in a reply on the case and request the next available engineer to assist you.
 Thank you for your time and patience!

+Backup Support:
+azurebu@microsoft.com

-US/North America:
+US/North America Support:
             Premier Support: +1(800)936-3100
             Professional Support: +1(800)936-5800